 Astronaut Sally K. Ride, STS-7 mission specialist, performs a number of functions simultaneously, proving the necessity for versatility and dexterity in space travel.
-This image was taken on June 21, 1983.
+This photo was taken on June 21, 1983.

-Astronaut Sally K. Ride, STS-7 mission specialist, displays the array of tools at her disposal on the mid deck of the Earth-orbiting Space Shuttle Challenger.
-The image was taken in June 1983.
+Astronaut Sally K. Ride, STS-7 mission specialist, displays the array of tools at her disposal on the mid deck of the space shuttle Challenger, in June 1983.

-Astronaut Sally K. Ride, STS-7 mission specialist, communicates with ground controllers from the mid deck of the Earth-orbiting Space Shuttle Challenger.
-This image was taken in June 1983.
+Astronaut Sally K. Ride, STS-7 mission specialist, communicates with ground controllers from the mid deck of the space shuttle Challenger, in June 1983.

-Astronaut Robert L. Crippen, STS-7 commander, used a 35mm camera to expose this frame of the four representatives of the "thirty five new guys" onboard the Earth-orbiting Space Shuttle Challenger.
-This image was taken in JUne 1983.
+Astronaut Robert L. Crippen, STS-7 commander, used a 35mm camera to expose this frame of the four representatives of the "thirty five new guys" onboard the space shuttle Challenger, in June 1983.

-Astronaut Sally K. Ride, STS-7 mission specialist, takes one last look at familiar training environs before taking off from NASA's Houston facility in a T-38 jet aircraft, destination: Florida and the Kennedy Space Center (KSC).
-This image was taken June 15, 1983.
+Astronaut Sally K. Ride, STS-7 mission specialist, takes one last look at familiar training environs before taking off from NASA's Houston facility in a T-38 jet aircraft, to fly to NASA's Kennedy Space Center in Florida.
+This photo was taken June 15, 1983.

-Astronaut Sally K. Ride (left) participates in a mission sequence test in preparation for STS-7, in the Kennedy Space Center’s (KSC) vertical processing facility (VPF).
-This image was taken May 5, 1983.
+Astronaut Sally K. Ride (left) participates in a mission sequence test in preparation for STS-7, in the Kennedy Space Center’s vertical processing facility, on May 5, 1983.

-Astronaut Sally K. Ride, mission specialist for STS-7, scheduled for June 1983, records some of the pre-launch activity for STS-6 on 35mm film at the Kennedy Space Center (KSC).
-This image was taken April 4, 1983.
+Astronaut Sally K. Ride, mission specialist for STS-7, records some of the prelaunch activity for STS-6 on 35mm film at NASA's Kennedy Space Center in Florida, on April 4, 1983.

-Astronauts Kathryn D. Sullivan, left, and Sally K. Ride show off what appears to be a "bag of worms", a product of their creativity.
-The "bag" is a sleep restraint and the majority of the "worms" are springs and clips used with the sleep restraint in its normal application.
-This image was taken in October 1984.
+Astronauts Kathryn D. Sullivan (left) and Sally K. Ride show off what appears to be a "bag of worms" — a product of their creativity.
+The "bag" is a sleep restraint, and the majority of the "worms" are springs and clips used with the sleep restraint in its normal application.
+This photo was taken during the STS-41-G mission in October 1984.